-SlapShot Radio’s is now prepping for it’s 11th season.
+SlapShot Radio’s 11th season is on!
 As the longest running hockey show in the region, SSR feeds hockey fans what they crave… intelligent, fun, entertaining talk about their favorite sport and we do it from the opening of training camp all the way through UFA day.
 We are on every Wednesday night on the Predators flagship station, 102.5 the Game.
+We return on 10/24, but keep an eye on our SoundCloud page, we may do a podcast to carry us over.

 We have been delivering great hockey talk to the most energetic and engaged fans in radio and advertising with us drives results at a reasonable price.
-Just ask our sponsors… including day one sponsor Dr. Jane Bacon at Hermitage Family and Cosmetic Dentistry
+Just ask our sponsors… including day one sponsor Drs.
+Jane Bacon and Aileen Kruger at Hermitage Family and Cosmetic Dentistry

 … make your appointment at (615) 872-7762 and Patrick J. Brown’s Farmer Insurance Agency in Mt.
 Juliet… I switched to them a few years back and their service has been incredible!
 Give Pat and his team a call at 615-288-2086.

-Advertisers… reach out to me in order to access our activated listener base though great preseason advertising deals available for our eleventh season.
+Advertisers… reach out to me in order to access our activated listener base though great early season advertising deals available for our eleventh season.
 You can send me a message on the SlapShot Radio Facebook page or by messaging me right here on HockeyBuzz.

 You can also keep up with all the goings on with SlapShot Radio by following the show on Twitter @SlapShotRadio1 … Also... make sure to "like" SlapShot Radio on Facebook... here's the link